Enso21/Stories/docs/markdown/the-questionnaire.md

 ## The Questionnaire

-> Thank you to everyone who has taken the questionnaire.
-I appreciate everyone who has taken the time out of their day to answer a real grab-bag of random questions, regardless if they answered a few questions or the entire thing.
+> Thank you to everyone who has answered the questionnaire.
+I appreciate everyone who has taken the time out of their day to answer a real grab-bag of random questions, regardless if it was just a few questions or the entire thing.
 It has been a really fun component of my life in the last year or so.

 1. Are you vaccinated for Hepatatis B?
 (Huy)
 2. Have you heard of Brokeback Mountain?
 (Huy and Ryan X.)